 Valley of the Giants Tree Top Walk highlights

-- There is more to the Margaret River region than its renowned wineries.
-There are over 100 beautiful caves in the area, with impressive limestone crystals.
+There is more to the Margaret River region than its renowned wineries.
+There are over 100 beautiful caves in the area, some with impressive limestone crystals.

 Day 6: Walk among giants near Denmark

-- There is plenty to see and do in Denmark.
-Just because you are leaving Margaret River does not mean that you have seen the end of the great restaurants and wineries.
+Just because you are leaving Margaret River does not mean that you have seen the end of the great restaurants and wineries — you’ll find plenty more of these around Denmark.

 Day 7: Enjoy hiking in Stirling Range National Park